 - (c) Unless otherwise specified in this permit, any notice, report, or other submission required by this permit shall be considered timely if the date postmarked on the envelope or certified mail receipt, or affixed by the shipper on the private shipping receipt, is on or before the date it is due.
-If the document is submitted by any other means, it shall be considered timely if received by IDEM, OAQ on or before the date it is due. - (d) Reporting periods are based on calendar years, unless otherwise specified in this permit.
-For the purpose of this permit "calendar year" means the twelve (12) month period from January 1 to December 31 inclusive. - (e) If the Permittee is required to comply with the recordkeeping provisions of (d) in Section C - General Record Keeping Requirements for any "project" (as defined in 326 IAC 2-2-1 (oo) and/or 326 IAC 2-3-1 (jj)) at an existing emissions unit, and the project meets the following criteria, then the Permittee shall submit a report to IDEM, OAQ: - (1) The annual emissions, in tons per year, from the project identified in (c)(1) in Section C- General Record Keeping Requirements exceed the baseline actual emissions, as documented and maintained under Section C- General Record Keeping Requirements (c)(1)(C)(i), by a significant amount, as defined in 326 IAC 2-2-1 (ww) and/or 326 IAC 2-3-1 (pp), for that regulated NSR pollutant, and
+If the document is submitted by any other means, it shall be considered timely if received by IDEM, OAQ on or before the date it is due. - (d) The first report shall cover the period commencing on the date of issuance of this permit and ending on the last day of the reporting period.
+Reporting periods are based on calendar years, unless otherwise specified in this permit.
+For the purpose of this permit "calendar year" means the twelve (12) month period from January-1-to December 31 inclusive.

-- (2) The emissions differ from the preconstruction projection as documented and maintained under Section C - General Record Keeping Requirements (c)(1)(C)(ii). - (f) The report for project at an existing emissions unit shall be submitted no later than sixty (60) days after the end of the year and contain the following: - (1) The name, address, and telephone number of the major stationary source. - (2) The annual emissions calculated in accordance with (d)(1) and (2) in Section C General Record Keeping Requirements. - (3) The emissions calculated under the actual-to-projected actual test stated in 326 IAC 2-2-2(d)(3) and/or 326 IAC 2-3-2(c)(3). - (4) Any other information that the Permittee wishes to include in this report such as an explanation as to why the emissions differ from the preconstruction projection.
+- (e) If the Permittee is required to comply with the recordkeeping provisions of (d) in Section C - General Record Keeping Requirements for any "project" (as defined in 326 IAC 2-2-1 (oo and/or 326 IAC 2-3-1 (jj)) at an existing emissions unit, and the project meets the following criteria, then the Permittee shall submit a report to IDEM, OAQ: - (1) The annual emissions, in tons per year, from the project identified in (c)(1) in Section C - General Record Keeping Requirements exceed the baseline actual emissions, as documented and maintained under Section C - General Record Keeping Requirements (c)(1)(C)(i), by a significant amount, as defined in 326 IAC 2-2-1 (ww) and/or 326 IAC 2-3-1 (pp), for that regulated NSR pollutant, and - (2) The emissions differ from the preconstruction projection as documented and maintained under Section C - General Record Keeping Requirements (c)(1)(C)(ii). - (f) The report for project at an existing emissions unit shall be submitted no later than sixty (60) days after the end of the year, shall contain the following: - (1) The name, address, and telephone number of the major stationary source. - (2) The annual emissions calculated in accordance with (d)(1) and (2) in Section C General Record Keeping Requirements. - (3) The emissions calculated under the actual-to-projected actual test stated in 326 IAC 2-2-2(d)(3) and/or 326 IAC 2-3-2(c)(3). - (4) Any other information that the Permittee wishes to include in this report such as an explanation as to why the emissions differ from the preconstruction project.